noahlessard/upl_scroller/README.md

 5. We run the overlay-add command to add our bitmap on top of each frame, before it is composited and rendered

 This approach allows dynamic graphics to be drawn on top of video without re-encoding, making it ideal for low end hardware, like the older Raspberry Pi SBC.

+The audio feature works by grepping the wpctl output, grabbing the node and sink for HDMI audio output, then setting that as the default and controlling the volume through it.
+Using Pipewire allows for easy control of audio levels and consistent output, and it is installed by default on Raspberry Pi's Debian OS.

 ## Project Structure